ansible/galaxy_ng/docs/dev/getting_started.md

     - `No-Issue` should be used infrequently and the reviewers may ask you to create a Jira ticket and attach it to your PR.
     - `Issue: AAH-XXXX` should must include a Jira ticket number (such as AAH-123).
 This also requires a changelog entry in `CHANGES/`.
 Changelog entries follow the `<issue_number>.type` format.
 For example if I submit a fix for AAH-123, it must also come with a `CHANGES/123.bugfix` entry.
 Changelog file extensions include:

         - `.feature`: use this for new features.
 New features must include documentation.
-See our [docs documentation](dev/writing_docs.md) for mor information.
+See our [docs documentation](dev/writing_docs.md) for more information.
         - `.bugfix`: use this for bugfixes.
         - `.misc`: use this for small maintenance changes that don't need to be communicated such as fixing typos, refactoring code etc.